hIPPYlib-MUQ: A Bayesian Inference Software Framework for Integration of Data with Complex Predictive Models under Uncertainty: MCMC Sampling

 \subsubsection{Statistical Efficiency}

 The samples in an MCMC chain are generally correlated, which increases the variance of Monte Carlo estimators constructed with MCMC samples.
 For a quantity of interest $\qoi(\vec{\ipar})$, the effective sample size (ESS) of a Markov chain is defined as the number of independent samples of the posterior that would be needed to estimate $\mathbb{E}[\qoi]$ with the same statistical accuracy as an estimate from the Markov chain.
 The ESS is therefore a measure of how much information is contained in the MCMC chain.
-In this work, it is commonly assumed that the ESS is derived for estimators of the posterior mean, i.e., $\mathbb{E}[\qoi]=\mathbb{E}[\vec{\ipar}]$.
-Here we derive the ESS under this common assumption, but discuss alternatives that are better suited for high dimensional parameter spaces in Section \ref{sec:highdimdiag}.
+In this work, it is commonly assumed that the ESS is derived for estimators of the posterior mean, i.e., $\mathbb{E}[\qoi]=\mathbb{E}[\vec{\ipar}]$, and here we derive the ESS under this common assumption.
+Other ESS variants, like those described by \citet{Vehtari2020}, are more suitable for problems involving tail probabilities, but the implementation of these methods in hIPPYlib-MUQ is left to future work.

 There are several ways of estimating the ESS.
 For instance, spectral approaches use the integrated autocorrelation of the MCMC chain to estimate the effective sample size (see e.g., \citet{Gelman2004,wolff2004monte}).
 Other common methods use the statistics of small sample batches (see e.g., \citet{flegal2010batch,vats2019multivariate}).
 MUQ provides implementations of both spectral and batch methods.
 Here we focus on the spectral formulation of ESS however, because it gives additional insight into the structure of MCMC chains.
-The ESS for component $i$ of $\vec{\ipar}$ is defined by
+The ESS for component $k$ of $\vec{\ipar}$ is defined by

-where $\rho_{it}$ is the autocorrelation function of component $i$ in the MCMC chain at lag $t$.
-Here, the autocorrelation function $\rho_{it}$ is estimated by the following formula~\citep{Gelman2004}:
+where $\rho_{kt}$ is the autocorrelation function of component $k$ in the MCMC chain at lag $t$.
+Here, the autocorrelation function $\rho_{kt}$ is estimated by the following formula~\citep{Gelman2004}:

-where $\hat{V}_{ii}$ is the $i$th diagonal component of the posterior covariance estimate defined in \eqref{eq:vhat} and $v_{it}$ is the variogram defined by
+where $\hat{V}_{kk}$ is the $k$th diagonal component of the posterior covariance estimate defined in \eqref{eq:vhat} and $v_{kt}$ is the variogram defined by

-In practice, $\hat{\rho}_{it}$ is noisy for large values of $t$ and we truncate the summation \eqref{eqn:ess} at some lag $t'$.
+In practice, $\hat{\rho}_{kt}$ is noisy for large values of $t$ and we truncate the summation \eqref{eqn:ess} at some lag $t'$.
 Following common practice, we choose $t'\ge 0$ to be the lag for which the sum successive autocorrelation estimates $\hat{\rho}_{2t'} + \hat{\rho}_{2t' + 1}$ is negative~\citep{Gelman2004}.